The 20 Best Movement Disorders Doctors Near Me in California, US

 Offers Telehealth

-Daniel Truong is a Neurologist in Fountain Valley, California.
-Dr. Truong is rated as an Elite provider by MediFind in the treatment of Movement Disorders.
-His top areas of expertise are Movement Disorders, Drug Induced Dyskinesia, Torticollis, Focal Dystonia, and Deep Brain Stimulation.
+Daniel Truong is a Neurologist in Long Beach, California.
+Dr. Truong has been practicing medicine for over 52 years and is rated as an Elite provider by MediFind in the treatment of Movement Disorders.
+His top areas of expertise are Movement Disorders, Torticollis, Drug Induced Dyskinesia, Focal Dystonia, and Deep Brain Stimulation.

 Elite in Movement Disorders